-Finally, a nonce can be used to catch receivers trying to game Quick-Start, as specified in [9].
+Finally, a nonce can be used to catch receivers trying to game Quick-Start.
 Suppose that the rate in each request is encoded in N bits in the packet header, allowing for $2^N - 1$ rates to be encoded.
 Now, suppose a nonce field of length $X \times (2^N - 1)$ is included in the request and initialized to a random value.
 For each decrement of the rate from Y to Y - 1, a particular X-bit portion of the nonce would be overwritten by a random value.
-As an example, a 4-bit encoding of the rate request could take on 15 non-zero rates.
+As an example, a 4bit encoding of the rate request could take on 15 non-zero rates.
 A minimum sized nonce would be 15 bits in length.
 When a router decremented the request from 15 to 14, the router would set the first bit in the nonce field to a random value; similarly, a router decrementing the request from 14 to 12 would set the second and third bits of the nonce to random values.
 The receiver would echo back the nonce to the sender in its reply to the rate request.
 The sender would then be able to verify that the reported rate request corresponded to the unchanged portions of the nonce.
 The nonce would largely prevent receivers from lying about the rate that arrived.
 Even if the receiver knows the original rate request (which is not a given), the chances of the receiver correctly guessing the original nonce to "prove" that the rate was not reduced below that in the network would be $\frac{1}{2^X} \times S$ for a rate that was reduced S steps in the network.

 None of the above mechanisms remove the fundamental tension between having a lightweight scheme to determine if a network path can support an increased sending rate on the one hand, and having a scheme that is immune from malicious behavior on the other.
-However, the combination of several of these schemes may well offer enough mitigation to make Quick-Start practical in some production networks (even if not in the Internet itself).
+However, some combination of these schemes may well offer enough mitigation to make Quick-Start practical in some production networks (even if not in the Internet itself).
+The particulars of making the specific engineering tradeoffs to design these mechanisms are left as future work.